wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

     enumerated the in-kernel callers that can reach this module with interrupts disabled.
 There is no trace, no measurement, and no matrix cell that exercises the refusal.
-The bullets above bound the cost **by argument, not by evidence** — they rule out the consumers someone thought of, which is not the same as ruling out the set.
+The bullets above bound the cost **by argument, not by evidence** — they rule out the consumers that were enumerated, which is not the same as ruling out the set.
 And a consumer that genuinely needs crypto from an IRQs-disabled region has no retry path: the contract change lands on it, and no consumer has been asked. **Do not cite this section as "the